mendix/docs/content/en/docs/refguide/modeling/application-logic/expressions/parse-and-format-date-function-calls.md

 | s      | Second in minute                          | 50                     |
 | S      | Millisecond                               | 201                    |

-The following two pattern letters are only available for microflows:
+The following pattern letters are only available for microflows:

 | Letter | Date or Time Component                    | Examples                              |
 | ------ | ----------------------------------------- | ------------------------------------- |